Purchase Security Revolut Metal

 Once You’ve met the conditions of this benefit, the Benefit Administrator will resolve Your claim in one of two ways:

-Account means Your Revolut credit or debit card Accounts issued in the United States.
+Account means Your Revolut credit or prepaid card issued in the United States.

 Computer Programs means a set of related electronic instructions which direct the operations and functions of a computer or device connected to it, which enable the computer or device to receive, process, store, retrieve or send data.